kyma-project/telemetry-manager/docs/contributor/telemetry-load-test/README.md

 The tests are executed for 20 minutes for each test case to have a stabilized output and reliable KPIs.
 Contrast to Metric Gateway test, Metric Agent test deploy passive metric producer ([Avalanche Prometheus metric load generator](https://blog.freshtracks.io/load-testing-prometheus-metric-ingestion-5b878711711c)) and metrics will be scraped by Metric Agent from the producer.
-Test setup deploy 20 individual metric producer pods each of this producer produces 1000 Metrics with 20 metric series, Metric Agent collect metrics via Pod scraping as well as Service scraping to test both Metric Agent receivers configuration.
+Test setup deploy 20 individual metric producer pods each of this producer produces 1000 Metrics with 10 metric series, Metric Agent collect metrics via Pod scraping as well as Service scraping to test both Metric Agent receivers configuration.

 The following test cases are identified:

 1. Test average throughput end-to-end.
 2. Test queuing and retry capabilities of Metric Agent with simulated backend outages.
-3. Test average throughput with 3 MetricPipelines simultaneously end-to-end.
-4. Test queuing and retry capabilities of 3 MetricPipeline with simulated backend outages.

 Backend outages simulated with Istio Fault Injection, 70% of traffic to the Test Backend will return `HTTP 503` to simulate service outages